World-class wineries, grand ocean road trips, mineral-rich hot springs – discover them all easily within a day’s drive of Melbourne.

 Go coastal on the Mornington Peninsula

 Its pretty seaside villages, superb wineries and restaurants make the Mornington Peninsula a wonderful year-round destination.
 It takes about an hour from Melbourne along the inland route to reach the McClelland Sculpture Park + Gallery at Langwarrin which showcases more than 100 works by well-known Australian artists.
-From here, start exploring the area’s celebrated wineries known for Pinot Noir and cool-climate Chardonnay.
+From here, start exploring the area’s celebrated wineries known for pinot noir and cool-climate chardonnay.
 Many of the best wineries, such as Montalto and Ten Minutes by Tractor, also have acclaimed restaurants that are a great choice for lunch.
-Take some time to explore historic seaside towns such as Portsea and Sorrento, which both feature well-preserved heritage buildings.
+After lunch, head to Peninsula Hot Springs for a relaxing soak in their thermal mineral baths before exploring historic seaside towns such as Portsea and Sorrento, which both feature well-preserved heritage buildings and beautiful beaches with great snorkelling.
 From Sorrento, enjoy the car ferry trip to the equally inviting town of Queenscliff, before heading back to Melbourne.

 Join the penguin parade on Phillip Island